FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 2 – Discover/03-Existing learning materials/03-Existing learning materials.md

 A short illustrative list is:

-- [Creative Commons Search](https://search.creativecommons.org/) - engine that helps find content that you can share, use and remix as it is provided under a CC license.
+- [Creative Commons Search](https://search.creativecommons.org/) - engine that helps find content that you can share, use and remix as it is provided under a CC license
 - [Zenodo](https://zenodo.org/) - a multi-disciplinary open repository maintained by CERN
-- [OSF](https://osf.io/) - a free, open platform to support your research and enable collaboration.
+- [OSF](https://osf.io/) - a free, open platform to support your research and enable collaboration
 - and others ...

 ### Learning Resources discovered within Skills4EOSC